cloudstead/wordland/README.md

 Players could have stats/attributes and this could evolve into a full-on MMORPG....

 ### Challenge Areas
-Portions of the board can be set aside as challenge areas for special games
+Portions of the board can be set aside as challenge areas for special games, or other special events

-### Themed Areas
-Portions have a special sponsored theme: Harry Potter, Star Wars, Lego, etc.

-Custom graphics and special bonuses for use of words on the theme-list.

-Prizes and free stuff.